VigneshVSV/hololinked/doc/source/installation.rst

     git clone https://github.com/VigneshVSV/hololinked.git

-One could setup a conda environment from the included ``hololinked.yml`` file
+Since there is no requirements files yet, one could setup a conda environment from the included ``hololinked.yml`` file

 .. code:: shell